 So personally speaking, if I think at a later date I might want to add an item to one of my menus such as ‘All Cake Recipes’.
 Then I’ll make a Category called ‘All Cake Recipes’.
 This Post is in a Category called ‘How to Build a Business Website’.

 We’ll leave it there for now.
 In the next article we’ll buy our domain name and get everything up and running.
 If you spot any errors in this article please get in touch.
-If you’ve got any questions you can post them below by becoming a member.
 Don’t forget to subscribe on YouTube and please join my mailing list.